Two Graphs: Resolving the Periodic Reversibility of One-dimensional Finite Cellular Automata: Main result

-\begin{theorem} If the value of a negative node vertex $N$ is $k$, and there are $i$ relevant circuit vertices of value $r_1,r_2,\cdots,r_i$ in CG, then the reversibility period of this FCA is $gcd(r_1,r_2,\cdots,r_i)$. \end{theorem} \begin{proof} The proof of this theorem stems from the Frobenius Coin Problem \cite{bardomero2020frobenius,shallit2008frobenius}.
+\begin{theorem} The reversibility period of FCA is $\mathrm{lcm}(P)$, where $P$ is the set of sub-periods and function $\mathrm{lcm}$ is to get the minimum common multiple of a set, then . \end{theorem} \begin{proof} The proof of this theorem stems from the Frobenius Coin Problem \cite{bardomero2020frobenius,shallit2008frobenius}.
 This problem can be briefly described as determining the largest amount of money that cannot be made with given denominations of coins.
 The problem has been widely explored in number theory and combinatorial mathematics.
-In our paper, however, we do not strictly require this ``largest amount".
-This is first because the Frobenius Coin Problem itself becomes complicated when there are many parameters.
-Secondly, in practical situations, this ``largest amount" is usually quite small.
-Therefore, due to the existence of the reversibility period, the construction of the reversibility sequence is very efficient. \end{proof}

-\begin{corollary} If the value of a negative node $N$ in RG is $k$, there is a circuit of length $1$ passing through it, then the FCA is irreversible when it has $k$ or more cells. \end{corollary} \begin{corollary} Suppose the value of a negative node $N$ in RG is $k$, and there exist 2 circuits of length $r_1,r_2$ passing through it.
-If $gcd(r_1,r_2)=1$, then the FCA is irreversible when it has more than $k+r_1r_2-r_1-r_2$ cells. \end{corollary} \begin{proof} Corollary 1 is obvious, while the proof of Corollary 2 comes from the precise conclusion of the Frobenius Coin Problem. \end{proof}
+In this paper, we utilize it to calculate the reversibility period. \end{proof}